Short-term rental properties are among the best sources of income in our modern times.

 Short-Term Rental Properties: Costs and Expenses

 Many real estate investors and homeowners don’t realize the extra costs and expenses that might apply to their properties if they decide to rent them out for short term.
-One of the main expenses that should be taken into consideration when renting out is the extra insurance cost.
+One of the main expenses that should be taken into consideration when renting out is the extra short term landlord insurance cost.
 If you’re renting out your home, then you will need an extra insurance, which means an extra insurance bill.

 While some services, such as Airbnb, provide a free primary liability coverage for up to $1,000,000 per occurrence, with other websites offering additional coverage through partnerships with insurance companies, a homeowner or a landlord should always consult an insurance agent or get professional advice related to insurance to make sure he/she has it covered and to include the extra expenses in his/her calculations.